Podcast - Latest Episode

 970. Queen / Sheer Heart Attack.
 1974.
 4.5/5

 Queen is the servant of all varieties of music.
 There is no one way to try and pigeonhole what genre of music they sit in, because each writer and performer has a different style, strength and love.
 The fact that they have been able to marry that all up over the years and make albums that don’t turn people off because of it is amazing.
-Here on Sheer Heart Attack it continues to be so.
+Here on “Sheer Heart Attack” this is true as it always is.

-The overall style of this album does progress from both Queen and Queen II in that there is probably less of the real prog rock that catagorised those early albums, and a more formularised approach to the individual songs.
+The overall style of this album does progress from both “Queen” and “Queen II” in that there is probably less of the real prog rock that categorised those early albums, and a more formularised approach to the individual songs.
 That’s not to say that the style of the songs doesn’t change, they most certainly do, depending on the writer of the song itself.
-It’s just that the songs themselves seem to moving out of that early experimental atmosphere and into an entirely different arena.
+It’s just that the songs themselves seem to be moving out of that early experimental atmosphere and into an entirely different arena, one that retains the inspiration of those early tracks and combines it with structure that is more reminiscent of the 3-to-4-minute track.

 The three songs in the heart of the first side almost form a medley, such is the way they segue into each other.
 Roger’s excellent “Tenement Funster” starts it off, with his lead vocals showcasing how well he sings, despite being the drummer and possibly third in line for vocals in this group.
 Brian’s layered guitar solo is killer here as well.
-This is succeeded by Freddie’s “Flick of the Wrist”, which lifts the pace while combining layered vocals of the four all over the top and the introduction of the piano as well, and finally the third part of this triumvirate is “Lily of the Valley”, a quieter, slower Freddie song, concentrating on his vocals rather than the band as a whole, who are for the most part sedately in the background.
+This is succeeded by Freddie’s “Flick of the Wrist”, which lifts the pace while combining layered vocals of the four all over the top and the introduction of the piano as well.
+And finally, the third part of this triumvirate is “Lily of the Valley”, a quieter, slower Freddie song, concentrating on his vocals rather than the band as a whole, who are for the most part sedately in the background.
 Each song is terrific on its own, and even as a merged entity it works just as well.

 The first side concludes with the brilliant, heavy “Now I’m Here”, dominated by May’s guitar and the layered vocals throughout, Freddie accentuating the power required through his singing on the song.
 This has been a favourite of mine since I first heard it, which was well after its initial release.
 It was one of the songs that drew me to Queen, quite simply because of the grunt it has with the guitars and drums and Freddie’s aggressive vocals.
 Quite simply a ripper.

 The opening track of side two is “In the Lap of the Gods”, dominated by Roger’s amazing vocal, so high it is impossible to recreate, though it is Freddie who sings the basis of the song itself.
-It not only harks back a little to those early albums innovations, but looks forward to where it took the band on following albums.
-Those vocal overdubs are amazing, but take special attention to Roger’s part.
+It not only harks back a little to those early albums innovations but looks forward to where it took the band on following albums.
+Those vocal overdubs are amazing but take special attention to Roger’s part.
 Amazing.
 This moves straight into the second heavy song of the album, “Stone Cold Crazy”, which again is important in not only being a great song but in giving each member a chance to shine.
 Roger’s drumming throughout is a joy, John’s bass line perfectly awesome, Brian’s heavy guitar riff the star attraction and Freddie as always emoting throughout.
-It is no surprise a band such as Metallica covered this song, because it has elements for each member of the band to show their stuff.
+It is no surprise a band such as Metallica covered this song, because it has elements for each member of the band to show their wares.

 The versatility of the band is then proven in Brian’s “Dear Friends”, a quiet reserved short tale which shows that he doesn’t always write just the guitar heavy anthems.
 This is followed by John Deacon’s first solo composition recorded by the band, “Misfire”, a great song on which he plays most of the guitars.
-“Bring Back That Leroy Brown” follows a familiar take, with Freddie injecting his ‘jangle’ piano into the song which highlights a separate style of song from most of those here on this album.
-It wasn’t that last time these changes were noticeable on a Queen album, which in essence highlighted the fact that their style couldn’t be nailed down.
+“Bring Back That Leroy Brown” follows a familiar take, with Freddie injecting his jangling piano into the song which highlights a separate style of song from most of those here on this album.
+It wasn’t the last time these changes were noticeable on a Queen album, which in essence highlighted the fact that their style couldn’t be nailed down.

 If there is one song that doesn’t do it for me here it is probably "She Makes Me (Stormtrooper in Stilettos)".
 Perhaps it is too much change through the back half of the album for me, but it has never been a favourite of mine.
 The album concludes with the crowd anthem “In the Lap of the Gods… Reprise” which gives off a good vibe to complete the full set.